Slovakia profile

 1995 November - New law restricting official use of any language other than Slovak gives rise to international condemnation.

-1998 March - Constitutional stalemate as President Kovac ends term and parliament fails to agree on a successor.
-Prime Minister Meciar assumes presidential powers, prompting protest demonstrations and EU condemnation.
-He takes the opportunity to dismiss nearly half the country's ambassadors and overturn several Kovac decisions.
+1998 March - Constitutional crisis as President Kovac ends term and parliament fails to agree on a successor, allowing Mr Meciar to assume presidential powers.

 1998 June - Decision to start up first reactor at Mochovce nuclear plant not far from Austrian border angers Vienna.